Brezensalzer/StepperBotGroundStation/Readme.md

-# StepperBotController
+# StepperBotGroundStation
 Two wheeled rover with stepper motors for precision movement.
 This is the ground station code of the project.
-The whole rover is
-"layered" in three slices:
+The whole rover is "layered" in three slices:

 - the chassis layer: https://github.com/Brezensalzer/StepperBotChassis
 - the control layer: https://github.com/Brezensalzer/StepperBotController